 Remember how we discussed that creatine increases your ATP?
 This makes a big difference with lifting weights.
 You see, normally, when you do an exercise, you quickly deplete your ATP.
-This is one reason why when you workout fatigue kicks in and your strength decreases.
+This is one reason why fatigue causes your strength to decrease.
 By supplementing with creatine, the additional ATP makes a world of difference for your strength.
 In a review of 22 studies, people who use creatine show nearly a 10 percent increase in strength compared to those that don't.

 The energy boost that you see with strength training also appears with short-burst running activities like sprints.
 If you’re doing quick burst activities (anything categorized as a “sprint”), then you can expect to see improvements to your speed, and you'll recover faster.
 This means you can perform multiple sprints at a higher intensity without seeing a decrease in performance.

 Creatine Benefits: Muscle Recovery

 At some point, we all go through periods where we just don’t work out as much as we’d like.
 Whether it’s sickness, injury, or just being busy, life happens.
 In those scenarios, creatine can help you bounce back quickly from your time off.
 While the ingredient won’t maintain muscle if you completely take time off, once you start back, it can speed the process by which you gain back lost muscle.